quantiota/AI-Agent-Farm/doc/ai-agent-host/README.md

 3. **Code-Server**: Code-Server is a web-based IDE based on Visual Studio Code.
 It provides a familiar coding environment with features such as code completion, syntax highlighting, and debugging capabilities.

 4. **Nginx**: Nginx is a widely-used web server and reverse proxy server.
-It enhances the AI Agent Host by providing additional functionality for routing and load balancing, improving performance and security
+It enhances the AI Agent Host by providing additional functionality for routing and load balancing, improving performance and security.

 ## Getting Started